pyccel/pyccel/tutorial/openmp.md

 ## Using the Runtime Library Routines

-OpenMP Runtime Library Routines for Pyccel work by importing the OpenMP routine:
+OpenMP Runtime Library Routines for Pyccel work by importing the OpenMP routine needed from the Pyccel stdlib:

 ```python
 from pyccel.stdlib.internal.openmp import omp_set_num_threads